 We’ve added a bunch of new languages over the past few months, bolstered support for many others, added clarity to installation steps and documentation, enhanced error messages, and improved all around stability.

 New Language Added: Introducing Clojure Support

 We’re excited to continue increasing FOSSA’s compatibility with your stack.
 Over the past 3 months we’ve added 5 new languages to FOSSA CLI!
 This month, we’re excited to announce our support for Clojure!
 Unsure why it’s a cool language?
 Checkout this thread on Hacker News.
 TLDR?
 It’s productive, easy to debug, easy to scale, and it’s fun!
 Some really cool open source projects built in Clojure include Metabase, FiraCode, and Reframe.

 To get FOSSA set up on your Clojure project checkout our installation guide.
 To see a full list of supported environments look here.

 Automatically Include License Headers in Your Attribution Reports [Enterprise Only]

 FOSSA now supports including license headers, including copyright information, in your automatically generated reports.
 This functionality is currently supported by plain text reports.
 To get access for your account please contact firstname.lastname@example.org.

 SPDX is an open standard for reporting and communicating software bill of materials information including component information, licensing, and security references.
 We’re excited to support this standard of communication in open source compliance.
-For more access on SPDX and its requirements look here.
+For more information on SPDX and its requirements, look here.
 To get access to SPDX generated reports please contact email@example.com.